ovh/docs/pages/web/domains/trade_domain/guide.en-ca.md

 section: 'Changing holders'
 ---

-**Last updated 30th January 2020**
+**Last updated 5th May 2020**

 ## Objective

-Beside [managing contacts](https://docs.ovh.com/gb/en/customer/managing-contacts/), to register a domain name, you need to enter information on the holder.
+Beside [managing contacts](https://docs.ovh.com/ca/en/customer/managing-contacts/), to register a domain name, you need to enter information on the holder.
 This guide will detail how to do this.

 **Find out how to change a domain name holder.**